-- (a) Personnel licences issued by the Authority shall ensure that other States are able to easily determine the licence privileges and validity of ratings and conform to the following specifications: - I) Name of State (in bold type); - II) Title of licence (in very bold type); - III) Serial number of the licence in Arabic numerals; - IV) Name of holder in full (in Roman alphabet); - IVa) Date of birth: - V) Address of holder if desired by the Authority; - VI) Nationality of holder; - VII) Signature of holder; - VIII) Authority and, where necessary, conditions under which the licence is issued; - IX) Certification concerning validity and authorisation for holder to exercise privileges appropriate to licence; - X) Signature of officer issuing the licence and the date of such issue;

-- XI) Seal or stamp of Authority; - XII) Ratings, e.g. category, class, type of aircraft, airframe, aerodrome control, etc. - XIII) Remarks, i.e. special endorsements relating to limitations and endorsements for privileges, including an endorsement of language proficiency, and other information required in pursuance to Article 39 of the Chicago Convention; - XIV) Any other details desired by the Authority. - (b) First quality paper or other suitable material, including plastic cards, shall be used and the items mentioned in (a) above shown clearly thereon. - (c) Licences shall be issued in the English language. - (d) Item headings on the licence shall be uniformly numbered in roman numerals as indicated in (a) above, so that on any licence the number will, under any arrangement, refer to the same item heading.
+- Note: Examples of self-contained mobile electronic visual display devices are mobile phones, tablets or other mobile devices. - (b) A personnel licence issued by the Authority shall ensure that other States are able to easily determine the licence privileges and validity of ratings. - (c) First quality paper or other suitable material, including plastic cards shall be used and the items mentioned in sub-paragraph (d) shown clearly thereon. - (d) The following details shall appear on the licence issued on first quality paper or other suitable material, including a plastic card.] - I) Name of State (in bold type); - II) Title of licence (in very bold type); - III) Serial number of the licence in Arabic numerals; - IV) Name of holder in full (in Roman alphabet); - IVa) Date of birth; - V) Address of holder if desired by the Authority; - VI) Nationality of holder; - VII) Signature of holder; - VIII) Authority and, where necessary, conditions under which the licence is issued; - IX) Certification concerning validity and authorisation for holder to exercise privileges appropriate to licence; - X) Signature of officer issuing the licence and the date of such issue; - XI) Seal or stamp of Authority; - XII) Ratings, e.g. category, class, type of aircraft, airframe, aerodrome control, etc. - XIII) Remarks, i.e. special endorsements relating to limitations and endorsements for privileges, including an endorsement of language proficiency, and other information required in pursuance to Article 39 of the Chicago Convention; - XIV) Any other details desired by the Authority. - (e) Licences shall be issued in the English language. - (f) Item headings on the licence shall be uniformly numbered in roman numerals as indicated in (d) above, so that on any licence the number will, under any arrangement, refer to the same item heading.